Japar Dimaampao

-Japar Babay Dimaampao (born December 27, 1963, in Marawi) is an associate justice of the Supreme Court of the Philippines.
+Japar Babay Dimaampao (born December 27, 1963) is a Filipino judge who has served as an associate justice of the Supreme Court of the Philippines since 2021.
 He is the second Muslim to be appointed to the High Court after Justice Abdulwahid Bidin.

 Education

-Dimaampao obtained his degree in Business Administration major in accounting in 1982 from the University of the East.
+Dimaampao was born in born December 27, 1963, in Marawi.
+He obtained his degree in Business Administration major in accounting in 1982 from the University of the East.
 In 1987, he received his Bachelor of Laws degree from the same university.
-A certified public accountant, he is a known expert in commercial and taxation law.
+A certified public accountant, he specializes in commercial and taxation law.

 Career

 Dimaampao began his legal career as a legal officer of the National Bureau of Investigation, then as senior corporate attorney in the Metropolitan Waterworks and Sewerage System.
 He also worked as staff in the Commission on Elections where his father, Magdara Dimaampao, was former commissioner.
 He rose to become the first Muslim senior state prosecutor of the Department of Justice.
 He was formerly Bar examiner for civil law and taxation law, and also served as chairperson for the 2020 Special Shari’ah Bar Exams.